Planetary Image Research Laboratory Planetary Image Research Laboratory

 Source code:

-PDS_JP2 is free software distributed under the terms of the GNU General Public License as published by the Free Software Foundation.
+PDS_JP2 is open source software distributed under the terms of the GNU General Public License as published by the Free Software Foundation.
 A source code distribution should be available from the same site where the binary distribution was obtained.

 Contact: